ajrosen/Bitwarden-Accelerator/README.md

 Deletes the item from your vault.

 You will get a warning that **THIS ACTION CANNOT BE UNDONE**.
 This is not technically true; the item is moved to your vault's ***Trash***.
 However, Bitwarden Accelerator *does not support* recovering items from your vault's Trash.

 ---

+<a name="troubleShooting"></a>
+## Troubleshooting

+**Syncing**

+Some issues that make it look like Bitwarden Accelerator is not working at all are actually problems retrieving items in your vault.
+This often can be solved by logging out of Bitwarden.
+This stops the *bw serve* process that Bitwarden Accelerator uses.
+It is started when you login to Bitwarden.

+**Debug log**

+When the workflow's **DEBUG** environment variable is set to **1**, Bitwarden Accelerator writes debugging messages to a file in the workflow's cache directory.
+You will find this file in your home directory at `Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/org.mlfs.corp.bw/org.mlfs.corp.bw.log`

+**Alfred Preferences debugger**

+Alfred's own [Debugger Utility](https://www.alfredapp.com/help/workflows/utilities/debug/) can help identify which part of the workflow is having problems.

+**Bug reports**

+Bug reports and feature requests are welcome at [GitHub](https://github.com/ajrosen/Bitwarden-Accelerator/issues).

+---
 1. *Bitwarden Accelerator makes extensive use of [jq](https://jqlang.github.io/jq/).
 If the [Bitwarden CLI](https://bitwarden.com/help/cli/) or [jq](https://jqlang.github.io/jq/) package is not installed, Bitwarden Accelerator will ask to install it using [Homebrew](https://brew.sh) or [MacPorts](https://ports.macports.org/).
 [Homebrew](https://brew.sh) or [MacPorts](https://ports.macports.org/) must already be installed.*